QuirkyDataScientist1978/Microsoft-Azure-Machine-Learning-Engineer-Project-1-Udacity-Solution/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
 The data used in this project is related to direct marketing campaigns of a banking institution in Europe.
 The classification goal is to predict if the client will subscribe to a term.
 The dataset consists of 20 input variables and 32,950 rows with 3,692 positive and 29,258 negative classes.
+There is a very large imbalance between positive and negative classes.
+This may promote bias within the model.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.** We use the Logistic Regression algorithm from Sci-KitLearn in conjunction with HyperDrive for hyperameter tuning.
 The pipeline consists of the following steps: